 (a) This Rule shall apply if a Chapter 13 debtor seeks to avoid (a lien on real property which is the debtor's principal residence by filing.)
 Form.
-The caption and notice of a motion.- to value collateral and avoid a security interest under 11 U.S.C. § 506 must be in the form of Local Bankruptcy Form K, and the proposed order for such motion must be in the form of Local Bankruptcy Form L. The caption and notice of a motion to avoid a security interest under 11 U.S.C. § 506 must be in the form of Local Bankruptcy Form L. The caption and notice of a motion to avoid a security interest under 11 U.S.C. § 506 must be in the form of Local Bankruptcy Form L. The caption and notice of a motion to avoid a security interest under 11 U.S.C. § 506 must be in the form of Local Bankruptcy Form G, and the proposed order for such motion must be in the form of Local Bankruptcy Form H. The motion must also include the name, address, nature of ownership (e.g., tenancy in common, tenancy by the entirety, etc.) of any non-debtor owner of property, and adequate factual and legal support for the requested relief.
-If a debtor proceeds under this Rule, the debtor shallmust so indicatestate in the Plan.-plan.
-If a debtor elects instead to seek to value collateral or avoid a lien on such real property by a provision in the debtor's plan, Local Bankruptcy Rule 3015-1-shall apply.
+The caption and notice of a motion-to value collateral and avoid a security interest under 11 U.S.C. § 506 must be in the form of Local Bankruptcy Form K, and the proposed order for such motion must be in the form of Local Bankruptcy Form L. The caption and notice of a motion to avoid a security interest under 11 U.S.C. § 506 must be in the form of Local Bankruptcy Form G, and the proposed order for such motion must be in the form of Local Bankruptcy Form H. The motion must also include the name, address, nature of ownership (e.g., tenancy in common, tenancy by the entirety, etc.) of any non-debtor owner of property, and adequate factual and legal support for the requested relief.
+If a debtor proceeds under this Rule, the debtor shallmust so indicatestate in the Plan-plan.
+If a debtor elects instead to seek to value collateral or avoid a lien on such real property by a provision in the debtor's plan, Local Bankruptcy Rule 3015-1 shall apply. (b) Form.

-(b) Form.
 A motion to avoid a lien on a Chapter 13 debtor's principal residence under 11 U.S.C. § 506 may seek only to avoid a single lien.
-The name, address and nature of ownership (e.g., tenancy in common, tenancy by the entirety) of any non-debtor owner of property must also be included.

-(c) Required Material.
-The debtor must submit with the motion:

-(1) Evidence of the value of the residence, and

-(2) If no proof of claim has been filed by the holders of claims secured by senior interests in the principal residence, evidence of the amount of the claims so secured.

-(d) applies. (b) Service of Motion and Notice of Hearing.
+The name, address and nature of ownership (e.g., tenancy in common, tenancy by the entirety) of any non-debtor owner of property must also be included. (c) Required Material .
+The debtor must submit with the motion: (1) Evidence of the value of the residence, and (2) If no proof of claim has been filed by the holders of claims secured by senior interests in the principal residence, evidence of the amount of the claims so secured. (d) applies. (b) Service of Motion and Notice of Hearing.
 (1) The Clerk will maintain a list of dates available for hearings on motions to avoid lien for each judge of the court.
 (1) The list will be posted on the court's website.

-(2) Movantmovant must select a hearing date for this type of motion from the list for the judge to whom the case is assigned that isCourt Hearing Scheduler Program, and such date must be more than forty-nine (49) days after the date of service.
+(2) Movant must select a hearing date for this type of motion from the list for the judge to whom the case is assigned that is Court Hearing Scheduler Program, and such date must be more than forty-nine (49) days after the date of service.
 The notice of the motion must state the hearing date and time.
 (3) Movant2) The movant must serve a copy of the motion to avoid lien under this Rule on the respondent and any non-debtor co-owner in the manner required by Federal Bankruptcy Rules 9014, 7004, and 7004(b)3007.
 Additional requirements for the notice, the certificate of service, and the proposed order are governed by Local Bankruptcy